Check back in July for Fall Workshop information…

 An essayist and journalist, Jane Gordon Julien is a longtime contributing writer for The New York Times.
 Her work has been published in magazines and newspapers throughout the nation, including the Los Angeles Times, Newsday, Northeast Magazine, NBC/Today.com, and for the Associated Press and was recently included in the anthology, “Words Matter.”
 She has served as an adjunct journalism professor at the University of Alabama-Birmingham and a guest lecturer at the University of Connecticut.
 Jane holds a master’s degree from Sarah Lawrence College, where she was assistant editor at the literary journal Lumina, and a bachelor’s degree from the highly acclaimed University of Missouri-Columbia School of Journalism.

-May – “Write About Your Life” – a six-week workshop taught by Candlelight Writing Workshops founder Jane Gordon Julien.
+May – “Write About Your Life” – a six-week online workshop taught by Candlelight Writing Workshops founder Jane Gordon Julien.

 Bring written work; we will pull three names out of a hat to read for three-five minutes each.
 Questions?
 Please call the book shop at